ajavamind/Processing-Cardboard/README.md

 # Processing-Cardboard
 This repository is an implementation of Processing-Android with Google Android Cardboard SDK.
-With this code you can write Processing sketches for Android apps to use stereo grahics/photo and Google Cardboard/VR features.
+With this code you can write Processing sketches for Android apps to use stereo graphics/photo and Google Cardboard/VR features.

- Included are example Android apps for Google Cardboard to demonstrate coding with the Processing Language for Android library and the Google Cardboard Android SDK.
  The objective of this work is to provide an easier development platform using Processing for learning to program VR Android apps intended for the Cardboard HMD viewer.
  The  Processing-Android library was modified to use the Cardboard SDK.
  The Processing library has an abstraction layer for OPENGL that makes it possible to write an Android Cardboard app without using direct Android OPENGL calls.
+Included are example Android apps for Google Cardboard   to demonstrate coding with the Processing Language for Android library and the Google Cardboard Android SDK.

  Processing with Cardboard SDK is an alternative for writing Android VR applications.
 At the least it is another way to build/explore/learn the Cardboard VR app development platform.